joetrav12/rym2letterboxd/README.md

 Convert your exported [Rate Your Music](https://rateyourmusic.com) film catalog into a format ready for import into [Letterboxd](https://letterboxd.com).

+## Notes

+RYM does not currently offer a public API [(though one is planned in the future)](https://sonemic.com).
+While Letterboxd does have an API, access is not granted for personal projects.
+Additionally, web scraping RYM is not viable, as the site will block your IP after too many requests.

+As a result, this script requires a manual export of your film catalog from RYM.
+Once exported, the script transforms the data into a .csv file that you can then manually import into Letterboxd.

 ## Requirements

 You'll need [Python v3.7+](https://python.org/downloads) and [Pip v19.0+](https://pip.pypa.io/en/stable/installation) installed to run this script.